Kawasaki Heavy Industries C151

 On the exterior, trains are coated in an aluminium shot-peened surface.
 The train employs Direct Current (DC) motors which incorporate a 4-quadrant GTO chopper control system and regenerative braking for high energy efficiency.
 Although the reliability of the Gate turn-off (GTO) thyristor system was not well proven at the time, the decision to adopt it was sound and resulted in cost effectiveness.

-The chopper control system propels trains using high power electronic switching devices to save energy and give passengers a smoother ride.Regenerative braking tales advantage of braking to return power to the system.
+The chopper control system propels trains using high-power electronic switching devices to save energy and give passengers a smoother ride.Regenerative braking tales advantage of braking to return power to the system.
 Coasting (running without motor power) after high acceleration over a short section also saves energy.

 History

 The first train was delivered to MRT Corporation (MRTC) on 8 July 1986 at Bishan Depot.
 These trains entered revenue service on 7 November 1987 with the opening of the North South Line between Yio Chu Kang and Toa Payoh.
 The exterior was clad in shot-peened aluminium alloy, appearing as silver with a central red stripe running the length of the train.
-On the interior. each car featured a different colour scheme, namely orange, blue and green from each end to the middle cars.
+On the interior, each car featured a different colour scheme, namely orange, blue and green from each end to the middle cars.

 Between 1992 and 1994, all trains were installed with message synthesisers that automatically played announcements following a successful trial in 1990.
 This eliminated the need for train operators to manually announce arriving stops.

-Mid-life refurbishment works were carried out between 2006 and 2008 by Hyundai Rotem, Mitsui, RM Transit Technology and Lexbuild, at a cost of S$142.7 million.
+Mid-life refurbishment works were carried out between 2006 and 2008 by Hyundai Rotem, Mitsui, RM Transit Technology and Lexbuild, for S$142.7 million.
 The exterior was painted in black with stripes of red and grey similar to the C751B trains.
 On the interior, wider seats were installed, with 7 seats in between doors, down from the previous 9, and two wheelchair spaces were added in the middle 2 carriages.
 In addition, interior fittings were replaced for a fresh new look, along with many other running components.
 Brighter saloon lighting, line flow fans, an improved PA system and trifuricated grab poles were among the new features.

-In 2008, SMRT Corporation and the Land Transport Authority (LTA) announced that ten C151 trains would have two rows of seats removed from the middle of every car, creating a standing area that would fit more commuters during the peak hours.
+In 2008, SMRT Corporation and the Land Transport Authority (LTA) announced that ten C151 trains would have two rows of seats removed from the middle of every car, creating a standing area that would fit more commuters during peak hours.
 By 2015, all trains were modified to this standard.
 Also in 2008, the SMRT Active Route Map Information System (stylised as STARiS) was first trialled on trainset 053/054, consisting of 4 Vacuum Fluorescent Displays (VFD) mounted near the ceiling and 8 active route maps mounted above every door in each car.
 It was progressively installed on all C151 trainsets from 2009 onwards.

 Between 2014 and 2015, all C151 trains were upgraded with Thales SelTrac Communications-Based Train Control (CBTC).
 Additional signalling equipment was installed at both ends of every train, replacing 2 seats at each end with a signal box.
 Also in 2014, two additional rows of handgrips were progressively installed.